ShunTr-dev/docs/src/content/docs/English/Grammar/Distancing.md

 1 Apparently, Jeff and Katie have separated.

+We use apparently (usually either at the beginning or the end of a phrase) to mean that we have heard/read something, but that it may not be true.
+This is very common in informal conversation.

 2 According to new research, the idea that we have to drink two litres of water a day is a myth.

+We use according to to specify where information has come from.
+We use it to attribute opinions to somebody else.
+NOT According to me

 3 Dinosaurs may have died out due to extremely rapid climate change.
 There are rumours that the band, who broke up ten years ago. might be planning to reform and record a new album.

+Using may/might also suggests that something is a possibility, but not necessarily true.

 4 The health minister claims to have reduced waiting times.

-1. We use apparently (usually either at the beginning or the end of a phrase) to mean that we have heard/read something, but that it may not be true.
-This is very common in informal conversation.

-2. We use according to to specify where information has come from.
-We use it to attribute opinions to somebody else.
-NOT According to me

-3 Using may/might also suggests that something is a possibility, but not necessarily true.

-4 We can say that somebody claims something when there is some doubt about whether it is true.
+We can say that somebody claims something when there is some doubt about whether it is true.

+## examples of transformation

+Apparently, trumps victory fuelled the rise of BT it seems / is said / appears that trump...

+Meteorologists expect temperatures to drop further this week Temperatures are expected to drop further

+Scientist though that giant sequoias are inmune to drougts and insects Giant secuoias may be/ were are thought to be inmune to droghts and insects

+It seems that there is a trend of people moving out cities There seens to be a trend of...

+Census figures reveal that Spain is now a country of many faiths According to census figures...